SafeExamBrowser/seb-server/docs/certificates.rst

-.. _certifications-label:
+.. _certificates-label:

-Certifications
+Certificates
 ====================

 Overview
 --------

-To be bale to upload and store certificates within SEB Server is a new feature since SEB Server version 1.2.
+Import and store X.509 certificates within SEB Server is a new feature since SEB Server version 1.2.
 This allows an institutional administrator or an exam administrator to upload and store certificates for further use within SEB Server.

 .. note::